JessDF/itemCatalog/README.md

 # Item Catalog

-Udacity Fullstack Web Development Nanodegree
+Udacity Fullstack Web Development Nanodegree Program - Project 6: Item Catalog

 ## You may need to run these commands: